 No Consideration of Sustainability Adverse Impacts

 This disclosure is made for the purposes of Article 4(1)(b) of SFDR.

-CPA does not consider the adverse impacts of investment decisions on sustainability factors at the present time in respect of the alternative investment funds which it markets into the European Union.
+CGA does not consider the adverse impacts of investment decisions on sustainability factors in respect of the alternative investment funds which it makes available in markets into the European Union.
 “Sustainability factors” are defined by SFDR as environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
-However, the underlying third party fund may consider the adverse impacts of investment decisions on sustainability factors.
+This is because typically, CGA offers third-party funds (or feeder funds into third-party funds) whose managers are either not in scope of SFRD, or rely on an exemption from PAI entity reporting requirements.
+However, in some instances, the manager may consider the adverse impacts of investment decisions on sustainability factors.

 Transparency of Remuneration Policies in Relation to the Integration of Sustainability Risks

 Citi’s compensation philosophy exists to appropriately balance the incentives offered to employees who take risks to achieve financial and competitive performance and the need to prudently manage those risks along with other imperatives.

 As part of the overall Citi Compensation philosophy, one of the principle objectives is to encourage behaviours that are in the best interests of our customers, shareholders and the goals of the organization, including environmental and social objectives.